Noongar Radio 100.9

 Noongar Radio 100.9 FM is an Aboriginal community radio station in Perth, Western Australia.

-The station is the only Indigenous radio station in the Perth metropolitan region and promotes itself as a voice to the local Indigenous community, the Noongar people, First Nations people living in Perth and non-Indigenous community members.
+The station is the only Indigenous radio station in the Perth metropolitan region and promotes itself as a voice to the local Indigenous community, the Noongar people, First Nations people living in Perth, and non-Indigenous community members.

 In January 2008 the Australian Communications and Media Authority allocated a broadcasting licence for 100.9 MHz to Peedac Pty Ltd. The callsign 6NME refers to the initials of Noongar Media Enterprises, then a Peedac subsidiary.

 The station's intended market is the local Indigenous community and those interested in Indigenous culture and affairs.

 History

-What would become Noongar Radio started as a segment on radio station 6NR at the Western Australian Institute of Technology, (now Curtin University) in 1979.
+What would become Noongar Radio started as a segment on radio station 6NR at the Western Australian Institute of Technology in 1979.

-The Western Australian Aboriginal Media Association (WAAMA) was granted a community broadcasting licence in 1992, launching Noongar Radio.
+The Western Australian Aboriginal Media Association was granted a community broadcasting licence in 1992, launching Noongar Radio.
 The license was revoked in 2006 following a number of complaints to the broadcasting regulator.

 Noongar Radio was relaunched on 100.9 FM on Sunday 5 July 2008 after being granted a community radio licence under a new subsidiary, PEEDAC, now Kuditj.